paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/ior_results.md

 The failure rate is no longer considered as a real but as a random variable $\Delta$.

-In the case of the exponential distribution, a natural prior distribution is the Gamma distribution (conjugate of the exponential distribution), see [Chapter 7 (Part II)]() for details.
+In the case of the exponential distribution, a natural prior distribution is the Gamma distribution (conjugate of the exponential distribution), see Chapter 7 {numref}`methodologies` for details.

 The {term}`BAYESIAN INFERENCE` estimator is defined as the expected value of the random variable $\Delta$ knowing that a failure has been observed at $t_{1}$, $t_{2}$ … $t_{n}$).
 Then, with a sample encompassing $n$ items and $n$ associated times to failure: